Hugh Laurie

 Hugh Laurie with his wife in the paparazzi lens

-Hugh was also rumored to have an affair with his "House M.D." co-star Lisa Edelstein, who played hospital director Cuddy, but these rumors quickly died down without any confirmation.
-Now, the actor never tires of expressing his love for his wife, who remains his reliable support, faithful friend, and caring mother of his children.
+Hugh was also linked romantically to his "House M.D." co-star Lisa Edelstein, who played hospital administrator Cuddy, but those rumors faded quickly without confirmation.
+These days, Hugh openly celebrates his love for Jo, who continues to be his rock, closest friend, and devoted mother to their children.

 Lisa Edelstein and Hugh Laurie